vishal213/find-vaccine-slot/README.md

 Once node is installed, follow below:

+One Time Steps:

     git clone https://github.com/vishal213/find-vaccine-slot.git

     cd find-vaccine-slot

     npm install

+ Now everything is setup.
+Anytime you need to track slots for any PIN code, use below:

     node vaccine.js <PIN> <true|false> <URL>

 Argument 1 = PIN code of area (India) for which you want to check slots.
 Default is 125001 (Hisar, Haryana)